 Aodhán Ó Ríordáin TD Minister of State at the Department of Justice and Equality and Arts, Heritage and the Gaeltacht with special responsibility for Equality, New Communities and Culture.
 Dublin : Dublin Bay North : Clontarf086 8190336

-Aodhán was first elected a TD in February 2011 having previously served as a member of Dublin City Council from 2004.
+A native Northside Dubliner, Aodhán was first elected a TD in February 2011 having previously served as a member of Dublin City Council from 2004.

-He served as Deputy Lord Mayor of Dublin in 2006, during which time he launched his Right to Read Campaign in an effort to challenge the poor literacy rates in disadvantaged areas.
+He served as Deputy Lord Mayor of Dublin in 2006, during which time he launched his ‘Right to Read Campaign’ in an effort to challenge the poor literacy rates in disadvantaged areas.
 This was successful in helping promote local literacy strategies which are still in place, and also opened every library in Dublin City for 6 days a week.
 It was a moment of particular pride for Aodhán when the library local to Sheriff Street opened on a Saturday due to his efforts.

 - Published a bill to amend the criteria of the National Educational Welfare Board, on school attendance, to cover children of the ages 4 – 5.